 Sony A7R II versus Canon 5DS R

 The Sony Alpha A7R II and the Canon EOS 5DS R are two digital cameras that were officially introduced, respectively, in June 2015 and February 2015.
 The A7R II is a mirrorless interchangeable lens camera, while the 5DS R is a DSLR.
 Both cameras are equipped with a full frame sensor.
 The Sony has a resolution of 42.2 megapixel, whereas the Canon provides 50.3 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5DS R is considerably larger (45 percent) than the Sony A7R II.
 Moreover, the 5DS R is substantially heavier (49 percent) than the A7R II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.